open-edge-insights/eii-zmq-broker/README.md

 **IMPORTANT NOTE**

-When using JSON files for the configuration of the EIS ZeroMQ Broker, the JSON file is the configuration used by the EIS Message Bus, rather than the normal EIS interface configurations.
-This is why the JSON configuration differs from the configuration given via the `eis_config.json`.
+When using JSON files for the configuration of the ZeroMQ Broker, the JSON file is the configuration used by the EII Message Bus, rather than the normal EII interface configurations.
+This is why the JSON configuration differs from the configuration given via the `eii_config.json`.
 The JSON shown above for the frontend, and the following backend configuration, represent how the configuration manager alters that configuration to be in these forms.